Everything you need to know before you go.

 Studio Space Etiquette

 We ask that participants be on time and not leave until the end of a session.
 (Unless of course a bathroom or water or phone break is necessary.
 There will be plenty of breaks for these things, as well.)
-We will have blankets, pillows, chairs, and hypnosis floor pads.

-A retreat is a valuable time to keep your attention inward.
+A retreat is a valuable time to turn your attention inward.
 To take advantage of this special time, we encourage you to bring reading material or pursue other activities like creative writing, star mapping, hiking, sketching, or photography during the retreat.

 Smoking is not permitted on the property, but there is a road 200 feet in front of the property on which you can smoke.
 This is the desert, so please be aware that lit cigarettes pose a potentially disastrous consequence if not properly disposed of in a garbage can.